 - Professional fluency in English required; fluency in additional language preferred

 - Minimum of 3-5 years of relevant experience required

 - Exceptional writing, drafting, and oral communications skills required

-- This position reports to the Program Manager, SDG Academy
+- Reporting: This position reports to the Head of Online Education, SDG Academy

 - Travel: This position may require some domestic and international travel (not to exceed 15% of total time)

 HOW TO APPLY

 Candidates interested in the position should send a resume, a cover letter, and a short writing sample (no longer than 3 pages) to firstname.lastname@example.org.
 Please include the name of the position in the subject line.

 Please note that applications will be reviewed on a rolling basis, so interested applicants are encouraged to apply early.
 All applications must be received by 10PM ET on September 15, 2017.